bdimych/freenet-re-downloader/README.md

 ### freenet-re-downloader

-Freenet https://freenetproject.org is well known opensource distributed storage system, it works like big cache - nodes keep the file while someone downloads it, so, if you want to extend file's lifetime you need to download it regularly, and this script can automate this task.
+Freenet https://freenetproject.org is well known opensource distributed storage system, it works like big cache - nodes keep the file (more precisely chunks of file) while users continue downloading this file, so, if you want to extend file's lifetime you need to download it regularly, and this script can automate this task.